hewad-mubariz/reactnative-50-days/README.md

 ## Day 2 - Circular Onboarding

 Circular Onboarding component shows the process of onboarding screens using a circle and also contains an animated dot indicator to show the current screen.

+# Day 3 Dynamic Tabs

+# Day 4 Sticky Header

+Sticky Header component that interpolates its content to the Y-axis origin based on the defined value.